 Qiddiya Water Theme Park Contract Awarded

-The $750 million Qiddiya Water Theme Park contract has been awarded to ALEC Saudi Arabia Engineering & Contracting, and El Seif Engineering Contracting.
-The contract is a joint venture between the two companies and was formally and officially signed between ALEC’s CEO Kez Taylor, El Seif’s CEO Ahmed Al-Bassam, and Qiddiya’s managing director Abdullah Aldawood.
+The $750 million Qiddiya Water Theme Park contract was awarded to ALEC Saudi Arabia Engineering & Contracting, and El Seif Engineering Contracting.
+The contract was a joint venture between the two companies and was formally and officially signed between ALEC’s CEO Kez Taylor, El Seif’s CEO Ahmed Al-Bassam, and Qiddiya’s managing director Abdullah Aldawood.

 The signing ceremony was held at the Qiddiya Experience Center, which was later patched up with a ground-breaking event to mark the beginning of the construction.
 The contract worth SAR 2.8 billion, was awarded by Qiddiya Investment Company (QIC) to facilitate the construction of Saudi Arabia’s first extension, the region’s first-ever largest water theme park.